Washington State L&I Claims

 How Does L&I Work?

-What Qualifies As A Workers Compensation Claim?
+What Qualifies As An L&I Claim?

-- The workplace injury is considered “preexisting.”
+- The injury is considered preexisting.

 - The injury occurred in a parking lot, which means it is not covered.

 - The injury is a mental health condition and is denied due to a lack of objective medical evidence.

 - An Independent Medical Exam (IME) diagnosis that determines the injury is not as bad as claimed, or non-existent.

 How To File An L&I Claim In Washington State